Important Things to Remember

 Common Questions About Video Applications

-This is exactly why you should never use a video as your main application method.
-If you upload a video to an automated HR system, the system will probably reject it.
-You need to change your approach.
+This is exactly why you should never submit a video as your main application.
+If you upload a video to an automated HR system, the system will likely discard it.
+Change your approach instead.

 The Plan:

-• Use your normal resume to get past the automatic software.
+- Use your normal resume to get past the automated screening software.

-• Once you have a person’s name or an email to follow up with, send the video as a "High-Value Preview."
+- Once you have a person’s name or an email for follow-up, send the video as a "High-Value Preview."

-• Link to a simple, clean webpage or a professional video host (like Loom), instead of sending a file that looks suspicious.
+- Link to a simple, clean webpage or a professional video host (like Loom), rather than a file attachment that looks suspicious.

 If the company system blocks it, your paper resume is already in the running.
 You lose nothing.
-But if it does reach the hiring manager’s phone or computer, you’ve just jumped ahead of everyone else.
+But if it does reach the hiring manager’s screen, you’ve jumped ahead of everyone else.

-You don't need success measured in millions to show you're useful.
-Every job is needed for one of two reasons: to help the company earn money or to remove a headache for a manager.
-If you don't have the "money" results, focus on fixing the "headache."
+You don’t need million-dollar results to demonstrate value.
+Every job exists for one of two reasons: to help a company make money or to remove a headache for a manager.
+If you don’t have revenue figures, focus on the headache you eliminated.

 Instead of saying "I have five years of experience in project management," say: